 Domestic - The Company has registered a trademark with the Department of Intellectual Property.
 Ministry of Commerce All trademark registrations are the property of the Company. to prevent infringement of rights Trademarks are valid for 10 years, which are trademarks of the Company.
-Currently available Summarized as follows: NAMU LIFE SOS OXE'CURE LESASHA SPARKLE JASON AT HOME EMJOI SMOOTH SKIN KURON BEAR total 46 items
+Currently available Summarized as follows: NAMU LIFE, NAMU LIFE SNAILWHITE, SOS, OXE'CURE, LESASHA, SPARKLE, JASON, AT HOME, and N LIFEPLUS

 International - The Company registered trademarks in foreign countries under the Madrid Protocol in Thailand with the objective to manufacture and distribute skin care products under a protection period of 10 years since the registration date.
 International registration of trademarks can be renewed for a period of 10 years each time.
-Which is the mark of the brand that the company currently available, it can be summarized as follows: NAMU LIFE SOS OXE'CURE LESASHA SPARKLE JASON, with a total of 68 items, registered trademarks in 14 countries, namely Philippines, China, Malaysia, Hong Kong, Taiwan, Laos, Singapore, Indonesia, India, United States of America, Vietnam, Cambodia, South Korea, United Arab Emirates.
+Which is the mark of the brand that the company currently available, it can be summarized as follows: NAMU LIFE SNAILWHITE, SNAIWHITE, SOS, OXE'CURE, LESASHA, SPARKLE, JASON, N LIFEPLUS and N LIFE, registered trademarks in 16 countries, namely Philippines, China, Malaysia, Hong Kong, Taiwan, Laos, Singapore, Indonesia, India, United States of America, Vietnam, Cambodia, South Korea, United Arab Emirates.